NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Scholarships

-- _Graduate Research Scholarship_, University College London, UK, 2011 [PhD fees and salary, c.a. £21000 p.a. for 3 years]
+- _Graduate Research Scholarship_, University College London, UK, 2011 [PhD fees and salary, ca. £21000 p.a. for 3 years]
 - _Percorso di approfondimento in Fisica (PAF) Scholarship_, University of Trento, Italy, 2008 [€4000 p.a. for 3 years]